 The information about the neuroma was cut out from Dr. Sasaki’s deposition and was not heard by the jury.
-This is what was left of it after all the cut-and-paste job (the video was shown after the AEG financial expert William Ackerman’s testimony):
+Below is what was left of it after all the cut-and-paste job – the video deposition of Dr. Sasaki came after the AEG financial expert William Ackerman’s testimony.

 Tuesday August 13, 2013 DAY 68

 AEG called their next witness via video deposition Dr Gordon Hiroshi Sasaki